-Many job seekers forget that a job search is a journey of many steps that must be strategically arranged and adequately executed to increase success.
+Many job seekers forget that a job search is a journey of many activities and actions that must be strategically arranged and adequately executed to increase success.

-And just like skipping the baking soda when you bake a cake can result in it falling flat, focusing all job search efforts on one ‘basket’ will produce lackluster results.
+And just like skipping the baking soda when you bake a cake can result in it falling flat, focusing all job search efforts on one ‘basket’ will produce lacklustre results.